EmbraceLife/fastdebug/mds/fastai_notebooks/002_fastai_Radek_newsletter.md

 I am sure it might be similar for you.
 But I implore you -- do tell the world about what you are up to!

-### jn: Radek - Don't worry about how your writing is written /2022-11-9
+### jn: newsletter - Radek - Don't worry about how your writing is written /2022-11-9

 I tweeted about my victory, wrote about it on Kaggle forums, and of course shared the news with my friends on the [fast.ai](http://fast.ai/) forums.
 Bear in mind, those tweets were nothing special in terms of how they were written.